nodejs/node-report/README.md

 demonstration applications provided in the nodereport github repository.
 These are Node.js applications which will prompt you to trigger the required event.

-1. api.js - NodeReport triggered by Javascript API call
+1. api.js - NodeReport triggered by JavaScript API call
 2. exception.js - NodeReport triggered by unhandled exception
-3. fatalerror.js - NodeReport triggered by fatal error on Javascript heap out of memory
+3. fatalerror.js - NodeReport triggered by fatal error on JavaScript heap out of memory
 4. loop.js - looping application, NodeReport triggered using kill -USR2 <pid>